TheoT1/FW-AT-Adapt/README.md

 ```

 ### Training Standard Models
-We provided the model `cifar10_resnet18_baseline_nat_acc_94.pt` and so any experiments on cifar10 can be run with the `--pretrained` flag in order to intialize with these weights as was done in the paper.
+We provide the model weights `cifar10_resnet18_baseline_nat_acc_94.pt` [download here](https://www.dropbox.com/s/i1pvh6qc2vltg6q/cifar10_resnet18_baseline_nat_acc_94.pt?dl=0) and so any experiments on cifar10 can be run with the `--pretrained` flag in order to intialize with these weights as was done in the paper.
 In order to train a standard model on cifar100 run:

 ```
 python train.py --mode=standard --dataset=cifar100 --data_path=./data --num_epochs=160 --ep_decay=60